Commemorative Air Force: Name

-The original name, Confederate Air Force, alluding to the Confederate States of America, started as a simple tongue-in-cheek joke, poking fun at the organization's ragtag beginnings.
-As the collection of warbirds at Central Valley Airport in Mercedes, Texas, started to grow, someone painted the name on the side of the original North American P-51 Mustang Red Nose.
+The original name, Confederate Air Force, alluding to the Confederate States of America, started as a joke about the organization's ragtag beginnings.
+As the collection of warbirds at Central Valley Airport in Mercedes, Texas, started to grow, one member painted the name on the side of the original North American P-51 Mustang Red Nose.
 The name stuck, and it grew to the point where the airport was renamed Rebel Field, all members were called "colonels" (a tradition which still remains), and it led to the creation of a fictitious leader named Colonel Jethro E. Culpepper.
-There was even a humorous CAF twist put to the old AVG Flying Tigers World War II "blood chit" that read, "This foreign person has come to China to help in the war effort.
-Soldiers and civilians, one and all, should rescue, protect, and provide him medical care."
-The CAF version seen on the backs of flight suits and flight jackets stated, "This is a CAF aviator.
+A blood chit written on the backs of flight suits and flight jackets stated, "This is a CAF aviator.
 If found lost or unconscious, please hide him from Yankees, revive with mint julep and assist him in returning to friendly territory.
 CONFEDERATE AIR FORCE."

 In November 2000, the group voted to rename, using the initials "CAF" until a permanent name was selected.
 Following a 2001 membership vote, the group changed its name to "Commemorative Air Force", effective January 1, 2002.
 Many felt the name Confederate Air Force was confusing, did not accurately reflect the purpose of the organization, and was detrimental to fundraising efforts.
 According to CAF chief of staff Ray Kinney, "In many people's minds, the word 'confederacy' brings up the image of slavery and discrimination.
 We, in no way, are associated with that kind of stuff.
 So, it gives us, in a way, a black eye."